Eddie “Guagua” was Bass Master of Latin Music

 I loved Eddie “Guagua” Rivera’s way of playing the bass.
 He was an exciting and visionary bassist of Salsa and Latin Jazz that made the ordinary extraordinary.

-Those were Paquito Navarro’s words to introduce Eddie “Guagua” in Harlow’s “Live in Quad” album.
+Those were Paquito Navarro’s words to introduce Eddie “Guagua” in Larry Harlow’s “Live in Quad” album.
 But it wasn’t just Guagua’s solos that were outstanding.
-Listen carefully to Eddie Palmieri’s Grammy Award winning album “The Sun of Latin Music” and you’ll hear a bass that can rift and play with the “clave” just in the right moment to give the music a timely extra push.
-Eddie “Guagua” style is easily recognizable when you listen to a recording.
+Listen carefully to Eddie Palmieri’s Grammy Award-winning album “The Sun of Latin Music” and you’ll hear a bass that can rift and play with the “clave” just in the right moment to give the music a timely extra push.
+Guagua’s style is easily recognizable when you listen to a recording.

 Eddie “Guagua” Rivera in Latin Jazz

 Eddie played with so many artists that I’m afraid of mentioning names.
 But in Latin Jazz, I remember his contributions to the recordings of Gato Barbieri, when Gato was at his peak.
-His contributions as founding member of Afro Caribbean Jazz fusion group Batacumbele are well known through their recordings.
+His contributions as a founding member of the Afro-Caribbean Jazz fusion group Batacumbele are well known through their recordings.
 He also participated in the first recording of my friend Johnny Conga titled “Breaking Skin“.

 We’ll Miss “Guagua”

 Eddie passed away in June 2014 at the age of 66, which seems way too early.
 The people that knew him, loved him dearly.
 His way of playing bass set a standard that I hope others will emulate.
 So far I have not seen any takers.